Stede is a bit of a ninny, but exuberant and cheerful enough to be endearing.

 Newbie Boom: Many people who don't like or care about the series ended up liking Black Flag.
 It got problematic when those who came to the series to play as a pirate clashed with the fans who thought Black Flag was In Name Only, and that if one only liked Black Flag but hated the rest, they couldn't really be counted as an Assassin's Creed fan.
 This led to sailing becoming somewhat of a Broken Base; some wish to see it return, while others note that the "exploring a historical city" aspect would suffer if sailing was shoehorned in so some players would be able to sail around in empty seas near the historical location.

 The idea of the Templars trying to take over the world, while the Hashashin try to stop them has been done before in the Broken Sword series.

-Sidetracked by the Gold Saucer: Despite the games focus on unearthing a particular set of memories of a character or a moment in history, the gameplay encourages sidequests as a means of furthering synchronization.
-This leads to all kinds of Headscratchers like in Assassin's Creed III where in the Present the earth is on the brink of an upcoming solar flare, Desmond should ostensibly have little interest or time to the many sidequests his ancestor has access to.
+Sidetracked by the Gold Saucer: Despite the games' focus on unearthing a particular set of memories of a character or a moment in history, the gameplay encourages sidequests as a means of furthering synchronization.
+This leads to all kinds of Headscratchers like in Assassin's Creed III where in the Present the Earth is on the brink of an upcoming solar flare, so Desmond should ostensibly have little interest or time to pursue the many sidequests his ancestor has access to.

 This becomes Harsher in Hindsight where at the beginning of Assassin's Creed: Brotherhood, after discussing Ezio's vision at the vault, the Assassins debate on their next course, with Mario showing interest in the mysterious 'Desmond' while Ezio is focused on consolidating the Brotherhood and Machiavelli is obsessed with defeating their surviving enemies who he notes, accurately, are too dangerous to ignore altogether.
 In other words, the Assassins throughout history were often diverted from their real responsibilities.